My Spirit Rejoices in God My Savior

 Grace preceded Mary in her collaboration with God in His work of redemption; so, unless she united her spirit with the Spirit of God by acceding to His prompting, there could be no salvation for her or anybody.
-Mary must not receive the grace of God in vain if His work were to be accomplished first in her before it should be in the world by His Anointed One (2 Cor.
-6:1).
+Mary must not receive the grace of God in vain if His work were to be accomplished first in her before it should be in the world by His Anointed One (2 Cor 6:1).
 Fortunately for us, as well as for Mary, she sought to exalt God when she pronounced her Fiat.
 This was more important to her than any eternal reward she might receive because of her faith.
 Her love of God was impeccable, which gave her just cause to rejoice in her salvation.
 From this love flowed her love of fallen humanity which God honored to her credit before He would become a man.

 As a daughter of true faith, Mary joyfully received the words of the angel in the depths of her heart, for she saw what God graciously desired for the lasting happiness of humankind would redound to the glory of His love and mercy.
 She said Yes to the angel in a spirit of thanksgiving, ever mindful of how faithful God was in keeping His promises, albeit the ungratefulness and unworthiness of fallen humanity.
 Mary’s spirit had rejoiced in God her savior, who alone could have wrought wonders beyond all human understanding outside the sanctifying light of faith.
-Mary understood all too well that the redemption of humanity was a certainty provided she be faithful to God in return.
-All that was asked of her was that she aligns her spirit with the Spirit of God so that the Divine work be made complete as promised through her as a true daughter of Israel.
+Mary understood all too well that the redemption of humanity was a certainty provided she was faithful to God in return.
+All that was asked of her was that she should align her spirit with the Spirit of God so that the Divine work be made complete as promised through her as a true daughter of Israel.

 And it will be said in that day,